Young geologist revealed giant Yazoo County oilfield in 1939.

 At Perry Creek, about a mile southwest of Tinsley, Mellen’s survey found a strata of Mississippi’s known Jackson formation.
 But the seam was 250 feet above where it was supposed to be.
 It was a salt dome structure, well known since Texas’ spectacular Spindletop Hill discovery in January 1901.

 Mellen urged more seismographic testing.
-The Jackson formation was persuasive evidence that there was oil to be found along Perry Creek.
+Natural gas had been produced in Mississippi in the mid-1920s, and the Jackson formation was persuasive evidence that oil could be found along Perry Creek.
 Indications in the Yazoo Clay suggested an anticlinal structure, according to Edgar Wesley Owen in Trek of the Oil Finders: A History of Exploration for Petroleum (1975).